-As noted above, other than Half Moon Bay and Pt.
-Montara Fire Districts, the County of San Mateo is responsible for fire protection in the surrounding coastal areas and provides service via a contract with C.D.F., and North County Fire Authority is the fire agency serving Pacifica and areas to the north.
-As noted above, county fire agencies already participate in multi agency agreements providing for centralized, regional dispatch, automatic aid in cases where emergencies exceed the resources of any agency, and advanced life-support transport resulting in a level of service to residents that no agency could achieve on their own.
-Remaining cost avoidance opportunities include sharing resources in administration and management.
+As noted above, through cooperative agreements, PMFD, HMBFD and neighboring fire agencies already participate in multi agency agreements providing for centralized, regional dispatch, automatic aid in cases where emergencies exceed the resources of any agency, and advanced life-support transport resulting in a level of service to residents that no agency could achieve on their own.
+Remaining cost avoidance opportunities include sharing resources in personnel and administration.
 Examples include the existing HMBFD-PMFD agreement, the North County Fire Authority JPA, Central County Fire and South County Fire Authority.

-A trigger for this municipal service review is the non-renewal and anticipated termination of the contract between the two fire districts.
-Based on the anticipated termination of the existing contract in September 2005, and in an effort to examine cost avoidance opportunities for Pt.
-Montara Fire District, LAFCo staff has requested estimates of service by contracts with other fire agencies as an alternative to the current arrangement between PMFD and HMBFD.
+A trigger for this municipal service review was the non-renewal and anticipated termination of the contract between PMFD and HMBFD.
+Based on the anticipated termination of the existing contract in September 2005, and in an effort to examine cost avoidance opportunities for PMFD, LAFCo staff requested estimates of service by contract with other fire agencies.
 Following a model in Santa Cruz County in which the County of Santa Cruz Office of Emergency Services administers fire protection through a contract with CDF and the independent Aromas and Pajaro Valley Fire Districts also contract with CDF, staff requested a proposal from CDF for fire protection in the Pt.
 Montara boundaries.
-It should be noted that because there is an existing contract between the County of San Mateo and CDF, for the sake of expediency, if contractual service is determined to be an alternative, the agencies may wish to consider an alternative arrangement in which the PMFD board enters into an agreement with County of San Mateo in which the County adds Pt.
-Montara Fire District to the existing agreement.

-North County Authority was also requested to provide an estimate for fire protection by contract.
-The fiscal information provided is based on projected costs according to current CDF and North
+Because there is an existing contract between the County of San Mateo and CDF, for the sake of expediency, if contractual service is determined to be an alternative, the agencies may wish to consider an alternative in which the PMFD board enters into an agreement with the County of San Mateo in which the County adds PMFD to the existing agreement.
+Since the draft report circulated, CDF officials have stated that this would be the preferred method for administration of a contract with PMFD.
+North County Authority was also requested to provide an estimate for fire protection personnel by contract.

-County Fire Authority budgets and salary schedules.
-This information was provided at the request of LAFCo and formal execution of any agreement would require action by the governing bodies of contracting agencies.
-The information is intended as a tool to assist the Commission, district boards and the public in pursuing the best alternative for service provision.
-It should be noted that in the case of North County Fire Authority information provided is not intended as a formal proposal.
+The fiscal information provided both agencies is based on projected costs according to current CDF and North County Fire Authority budgets and salary schedules.
+This information was provided at the request of LAFCo and formal execution of any agreement would require negotiation by the governing bodies of contracting agencies.
+In particular, in the case of North County Fire Authority's, the response specifies that information provided is not intended as a formal proposal.